dolaameng/Udacity-SDC_Behavior-Cloning/README.md

 - Similarly, there are rare scenes/locations in simulations, e.g., short bridge crossing.
 A model might have difficulties of learning from them if there are not enough related data in training. ***In fact, I often used the models' behaviors on the rare scenes as a quick check for model overfitting.*** If the model learns well, it should be able to use the general knowledge for rare scenes, instead of memorizing the scenes themselves.
 - Even it is driving in a simulated platform, sometimes it is hard to get the desired quality.
 I used to drive with many small steerings at turnings - the generated data prove to be less useful in my experiments.
 I also need to remove some noise in data, e.g., over-steerings.

-To overcome some of the challenges, I have experimented with several data generating ways, e.g., "course correction" suggested by many researchs, as well as preprocessing of data including mirroring, smoothing, noise-removing that are discussed above.
+To overcome some of the challenges, I have experimented with several data generating ways, e.g., "course correction" suggested by many researches, as well as preprocessing of data including mirroring, smoothing, noise-removing that are discussed above.
 The following is a list of datasets used in the final experiment, with their descriptions.
 - `t1r1, t1r2, t1r3, t1r4, t1r5`: track 1, "proper driving" run1 to run5, 46,230 images in total.
 - `t1b1`: track1, additional driving for rare scene bridge-crossing, 5,589 images - it turns out to be less useful after the model stablizes.
 - `t1w1`: track1, "wiggle driving", 7,495 images. *I didn't strictly follow the "course correction" suggested in the literature, which involves moving the car to a side and only recording the correction part.
 Instead I was just driving the car in a wiggle way (not realistic in practice though) and recording everything.* My idea is that the model will just learn the correction part and the pre-stage will be "diluted" by enough proper driving because we have a lot of them with car in the center of roads.